Camille Grammer’s Wedding Airs On ‘RHOBH,’ Who Is Her Husband, David C. Meyer? Plus, See Her Dress!

 According to a May 21 report from Romper, Grammer and her co-stars will be seen traveling to Hawaii to attend Camille and David’s wedding in an episode titled “One Wedding and a Polygraph.”

-As the outlet noted, Meyer was seen during one of the show’s debut episodes but as the series continued, his appearances became more and more rare.
+As the outlet noted, Meyer was seen during one of the show’s debut episodes, but as the series continued, his appearances have become rare.
 So, who is Meyer?
 He’s an attorney and a partner at the law firm Arent Fox.
 According to the firm’s website, Meyer runs the Corporate and Real Estate Transactional practice of their company.

-Meyer works with “international corporations, auto industry companies, emerging growth companies, select startups, and prominent individuals,” the website explains, adding that he helps clients with the “business life cycle.”
+Meyer works with “international corporations, auto industry companies, emerging growth companies, select startups, and prominent individuals.”
+The website goes on to add that he helps clients with the “business life cycle.”

-Grammer and Meyer began dating in 2016, became engaged in 2017, and tied the knot in October of last year.
+Grammer and Meyer began dating in 2016 before getting engaged in 2017, with the official ceremony held in October of last year.

-Like Grammer, Meyer has two children from a previous marriage, and from the looks of things, they all get along quite well.
+Like Grammer, Meyer has two children from a previous marriage and the blended family gets along quite well.
 In fact, Grammer has said on Instagram that she loves and cherishes the time they all spend as a family.

-Grammer was married to actress Kelsey Grammer from 1997 until 2011 and the former couple shares a son, Jude, and a daughter, Mason, both of whom had a role in Grammer and Meyer’s wedding ceremony.
+Grammer was married to actor Kelsey Grammer from 1997 until 2011 and the former couple shares a son, Jude, and a daughter, Mason, both of whom had a role in Grammer and Meyer’s wedding ceremony.

 View this post on Instagram